winneylee/california-wildfires/README.md

 The above link has a dataset that contains geographical information such as latitude and longitude, county, acres burned, [fire] engines, start and extinguished dates.

 [Precipitation and Temperature Data (1901-2021)](https://www.ncdc.noaa.gov/cag/county/mapping/4/pcp/201902/1/value)<br>
-The hyperlink above includes a dataset on monthly precipitation as well as mean/min/max temperature data
+The hyperlink above includes a dataset on monthly precipitation as well as mean/min/max temperature data.

 ## Team Member Roles
 There were four roles to be assumed by the members of our group, which was comprised of 5 members -- Jinfang Li, Wendy Mudzinski, Stephen Tan, Rachel Tsuchiyama, and Cassie Xu.
 The roles and descriptions for this project are: